Valencia-oh/PKMN-Jade/README.md

 - Expanded Gym teams to feature new pokemon for Falkner, Bugsy, Morty, and Pryce (with Whitney also getting a snubbull)
 - A surprise near Ecruteak City

-All new Pokemon, with evolutions or locations in Johto changed, will be found here: in the [Pokedex tab](https://github.com/Valencia-oh/PKMN-Labradorite/blob/core/Pokedex.md)

-(currently on v.0.4, v.05 will be input soon)

 Note: All Evolution Stones (Dusk, Fire, Thunder, Water, Leaf, Moon, Sun, Shiny) and the Apples for Applin are sold in the Goldenrod Department Store,